Get insider access

 VESA 100x100

-The ergonomics are decent.
-It has excellent height adjustment and adequate tilt range, allowing you to position it however you want.
+The ergonomics are good.
+It's easy to position for yourself, but without swivel adjustment, it's hard to turn the screen to show someone next to you.
 While you can rotate it into portrait orientation, you can only do so in one direction, so the inputs will always be on top.
 The back of the monitor is plain, with a large circular red ring.
-There's no RGB bias-lighting, and the notch in the stand for cable management isn't very useful.
+There's no RGB bias lighting, and the notch in the stand for cable management isn't very useful.

 Design